w3f/Grants-Program/applications/chaineducation.md

 * **Registered Legal Entity:** Not yet registered

 ### Team's experience
 * Muskan Marwah: 6years flying experience as flight attendant.
+Started development in Rust and Solidity.
 * Aviraj Khare: Founder & CTO, ChainEducation, Ex Gojek, worked in web3 space from 2016 to 2019.
 Created a Decentralized exchange on top of the 0x protocol as a Whitelabel solution.
 From 2019-21 worked in the Gojek infrastructure team.

 ### Team Code Repos